humzak711/humzak711.github.io/index.md

 # Welcome To My Blog!

-Everything here is for educational and research purposes only and should only be taken as a resource to learn about programming and cybersecurity.

 ## About Me

 I am a **Systems Programmer** and **Reverse Engineer**, with an interest in Linux security.
 I specialize in analysing Linux-based malware, reverse engineering, and exploring various low-level programming techniques.
 My goal is to continually learn and explore new ways to better understand and secure systems.